Charmian Carr

-Charmian Carr (born Charmian Anne Farnon; December 27, 1942 – September 17, 2016) was an American actress.
-She was best known for her role as Liesl, the eldest von Trapp daughter in the 1965 film version of The Sound of Music.
+Charmian Carr (born Charmian Anne Farnon; December 27, 1942 – September 17, 2016) was an American actress best known for her role as Liesl, the eldest von Trapp daughter in the 1965 film version of The Sound of Music.

 Early life

 Carr was born Charmian Anne Farnon on December 27, 1942, in Chicago, Illinois, the second child of vaudeville actress Rita Oehmen and musician Brian Farnon.
-Carr had two sisters, actresses Shannon Farnon and Darleen Carr, as well as two brothers, Michael and Brian.
-Her family moved to Los Angeles when she was 10.
+Carr had two sisters, actresses Shannon Farnon and Darleen Carr, and two brothers, Michael and Brian.
+Her family moved to Los Angeles when Carr was 10.
 Her parents divorced in 1957 after her father had an affair.
-Carr's relationship with her father was tumultuous, as was her relationship with her mother, an alcoholic who was spitefully jealous of her daughters' success.
+Carr's relationship with her father was tumultuous, as was her relationship with her mother, an alcoholic who was spitefully jealous of her daughter's success.

-While a student at San Fernando High School, graduating in 1960, Farnon was a cheerleader and played basketball and volleyball.
-Prior to being signed to be in The Sound of Music, "[s]he had never had a singing lesson and had never tried to act."
+As a student at San Fernando High School, Farnon was a cheerleader and played basketball and volleyball.
+She graduated in 1960.
+Before she was signed to be in The Sound of Music, "[s]he had never had a singing lesson and had never tried to act."

 Career

 1964–1965: The Sound of Music

 Carr was studying speech therapy and philosophy at San Fernando Valley State College when a friend arranged for her to audition for a role in The Sound of Music.
-In a newspaper article published November 9, 1964, Carr related the story behind the tryout as follows:
+In 1964, Carr related the story behind the tryout:

 I was going to college and getting extra spending money by modeling in fashion shows in one of the stores.
-One of the girls who modeled with me knew that Robert Wise, producer-director of The Sound of Music had been conducting a four-month search for someone to play the part of 16-year-old Liesl.
+One of the girls who modeled with me knew that Robert Wise, producer-director of The Sound of Music, had been conducting a four-month search for someone to play the part of 16-year-old Liesl.
 My friend, without my knowing it, sent in my picture and explained in a note that I sang and danced.
 I received a call from Mr. Wise to come for a tryout.
 It took me completely by surprise.

-Director Robert Wise thought that Farnon was too long a surname paired with Charmian.
-He gave her a list of single syllable surnames and she chose Carr.
+Director Robert Wise thought that Farnon was too long a surname when paired with Charmian.
+He gave her a list of single-syllable surnames and she chose Carr.
 She won the role of Liesl von Trapp over Geraldine Chaplin, Kim Darby, Patty Duke, Shelley Fabares, Teri Garr, Mia Farrow, and Lesley Ann Warren.
-The film was on the whole a very happy experience for Carr.
-However, during the filming of her dance scene with Rolf Gruber (played by Daniel Truhitte) in the gazebo, the costumers had forgotten to put no-slip pads on Carr's shoes.
-She slid through a window of the gazebo, and Carr "had to complete the scene in agony."
-In this scene, she performed a musical number, "Sixteen Going on Seventeen."
+Overall, the film was a happy experience for Carr.
+However, during the filming of her dance scene with Rolfe Gruber (played by Daniel Truhitte) in the gazebo while performing the musical number "Sixteen Going on Seventeen", the costumers had forgotten to put no-slip pads on Carr's shoes.
+As a result, she slid through a window of the gazebo, and Carr "had to complete the scene in agony."